HOW HAPPY FAMILIES ARGUE WELL

-Family arguments are a normal — and unavoidable — part of family life.
+Family arguments are, unfortunately, an inevitable part of family life.

 In families where arguments never seem to happen, it often isn’t because everything is calm and happy.
 More commonly, difficult feelings and unresolved issues are being avoided.
 Over time, this can lead to resentment, emotional distance, and escalating child behaviour challenges.

 As parents, one of the most powerful things we can teach our children is how to argue well.
-Learning to manage conflict helps children develop essential life skills: expressing emotions safely, speaking up for themselves, setting boundaries, problem-solving, and building emotional resilience.
+Learning to manage conflict helps children develop essential life skills, including expressing emotions safely, speaking up for themselves, setting boundaries, problem-solving, and building emotional resilience.

-The way your family handles conflict has a profound impact on child behaviour, emotional well-being, and overall family happiness.
+The way a family handles conflict has a profound impact on the child's behaviour, emotional well-being, and overall family happiness.

 Understanding the difference between how unhappy families argue and how happy families handle conflict can transform your family relationships and reduce ongoing behaviour struggles.